carlos-a-g-h/rque/README.md

 ## Disclaimer

-This is not a database software, if you need a real non-SQL-like database for non-related unstructured data, use a real database softare such as Redis or MongoDB
+This is not a database software, if you need a real non-SQL-like database for non-related unstructured data, use real database software such as Redis or MongoDB

 ## Running the server